Every year, GATE Syllabus remains almost similar to the previous same, merely there is a rare chance that GATE Syllabus gets changed.

 GATE paper section for CS & IT exam is divided into 3 sections and GATE marks are distributed accordingly between Core Subject, Engineering Mathematics and General Aptitude.

-GATE Qualifying Cut Off is the minimum marks that the candidates have to score to qualify GATE examination.
-GATE qualifying cutoff is released by the conducting institute i.e. IIT Delhi for GATE 2020 along with the declaration of results.
+GATE Qualifying Cut Off is the minimum marks that the candidates have to score in order to qualify GATE examination.
+GATE qualifying cutoff is released by the conducting institute i.e. IIT Bombay for GATE 2021 exam along with the declaration of GATE results.